Random Group Generator

 1. 1

-Paste the roster
+Paste or import the roster

 2. 2